Chaga Extract (Organic 11:1)

 DESCRIPTION & HOW TO USE

-Chaga, 'The King of Mushrooms' a fungi with many adaptogenic properties that benefit health and wellbeing.
+Chaga, 'The King of Mushrooms' a fungi with many adaptogenic properties that benefit health and wellbeing but is a first recommendation for Immunity and as a powerful antioxidant.
 Chaga is the perfect coffee replacement and our recommended product of choice for those doing a coffee detox or as a base for tonic drinks featuring some of our other mushrooms and herbs.

 - Potent anti-oxidant